Visit Winchester Science Centre

 You’re never too young or old to learn something new and, with so much to discover across two floors of interactive exhibits, there’ll be something to astound, amaze and excite all ages.
 Climb inside a giant guitar.
 Explore the acoustic rocket.
 And even learn some British Sign Language.
 On the lower floor blast off on a journey through Explorer:Space.
 Discover more about what it’s like to live and work in space in our interactive space zone.

-Take a break from all the bubble action in The Planetarium with the return of the ultimate family summer journey, Solar System Adventure, a live presenter-led show.
+Take a break from all the action in The Planetarium with the return of the ultimate family summer journey, Solar System Adventure, a live presenter-led show.
 Or be wowed by the colourful visuals of We Are Stars, a subtitled film show that will take families on an adventure through space and time.*

-*Please note, the Planetarium is an additional £4 cost
+*Please note, the Planetarium is an additional £4 cost (£5 for bookings 01 April onwards)

 The perfect thing to do in Winchester